-Traditionally customers have consumed energy as and when they require it and network service providers such as ActewAGL have constructed their infrastructure to meet the maximum demand on the network with adequate redundancy (eg N-1 security).
-There has been little incentive or ability by network service providers or customers to manage energy usage.
+Traditionally customers have consumed energy as and when they require it and network service providers such as ActewAGL have constructed their infrastructure to meet the maximum demand on the network allowing for adequate redundancy.
+Existing regulatory and revenue models in the Australian electricity industry have not provided any incentive for network service providers to manage peak energy use.